 Later in the episode, a scene takes place on the massive Brighton Pier, with its gleaming white walls and carnival games and that too is just how I remember it.
 Once more, I am travelling back in time to that trip to England, our last family vacation before my father died.
 We are all laughing at my dad, who has put on a baseball hat with a fake brown turd on its brim and the words “Shit Head.”
 It’s a story that a close friend said seemed out of character for the serious political writer she had imagined.
 The ability to bring my father down to earth, to make him feel more human and real, made this a meaningful story and not just a fond memory.

 The image of the pier sparked another memory, but more like a fleeting feeling I could not articulate.
 There had been another pier, a relic from Brighton’s heyday, when working class Britons flocked to the seaside for hard earned vacations, before cheap flights to Spain and the Chunnel.
-Then, suddenly, it was right there on the screen just as I had remembered it: the skeletal remains of crumbling pier.
+Then, suddenly, it was right there on the screen just as I had remembered it: the skeletal remains of a crumbling pier.
 “The abandoned pier!”
 I exclaimed.
 “I can’t believe it’s still there.”
-It felt as if I had just seen a ghost and in some way I had.
+It felt as if I had just seen a ghost and in some ways I had.

 What is it about ruins that fascinates us, that both attracts and repels us at the same time?
 Perhaps that is just it: their double nature, life and death in equipoise, neither fully one nor the other.
 They provide a glimpse into what came before us and what will remain after we’re gone.
 As Susan Stewart observes in her astute and scholarly study, The Ruins Lesson: Meaning and Material in Western Art, when we encounter a ruin, “[w]e are meeting presence on its way to absence.
 We become aware of the transience in time that is ours as well.”